A woman almost got trampled when she tried to pet a moose in Colorado

 "I thought I was going to witness her getting stomped to death!"
 Stonehouse wrote on Facebook.

-When the unidentified woman finally left the moose alone, it wandered over to a nearby bush to nibble some leaves in peace.
+When the unidentified woman finally left the moose alone, it wandered over to a bush to nibble some leaves in peace.

 The woman received a ticket for harassing wildlife, according to the Colorado Parks and Wildlife Twitter account.